ASEH Call for Proposals

 - Roundtables (presentations should be limited to 10 minutes per person to maximize audience participation)

 - Experimental Sessions (this category is open, but such sessions should involve at least four participants.
 Sessions must still allow 30 minutes for discussion)

 - Individual Papers (accepted papers will be placed in panels; presentations are limited to 15 minutes)

 - Individual Lightning Presentations (each presenter gets 5 minutes and up to 10 slides)

 - Posters (those presenting posters will be expected to participate in the poster session at the conference)

 ASEH is committed to the Eugene conference as an in-person event.
 However, the Program Committee will consider a very small number of papers and/or proposals that have a virtual component, with a preference for fully virtual over “hybrid” panels (with both in-person and virtual presenters).
 Please note this preference on your official submission.
 Preference will be for presenters for whom in-person attendance is logistically restricted.
 Virtual presenters will also be expected to pay a registration fee.
 Once again Environmental History Week in April 2022 will offer a venue for public-facing and networking events which will not be vetted by an ASEH conference program committee.

 Please note that individuals can be a primary presenter in only one panel, roundtable, or other session proposal, but can also serve as chair or commentator in a second session proposal.
 ASEH remains committed to inclusivity with regard to race, ethnicity, gender, gender expression and identity, sexual orientation, and physical abilities both in terms of participation and topics discussed at our conferences.

 Proposals may be submitted electronically.
-For more information and the link to the submission site, visit the ASEH website at www.aseh.org and click on “conference and workshops.”
-Deadline for Submissions: July 16, 2021.
+For more information and the link to the submission site, visit the ASEH website at www.aseh.org and click on “Events.”
+Deadline for Submissions: August 1, 2021.